GuideDallas DPS Mega Centers: Hours & Wait Times (2026)

 Manual booking, full flexibility (2-6 weeks)

-Same official site, but expand radius to 90 miles, accept any weekday morning, check daily at 6:30 AM, willing to drive to Decatur or Mineral Wells.
+Same official site, but expand radius to 90 miles, accept any weekday morning, check daily early (around 6:30 AM, when we typically see new blocks post), willing to drive to Decatur or Mineral Wells.
 Result: 2 to 6 weeks.
 Requires diligence and time.

 Cancellation hunting (1-3 weeks)